Caroline Paul: Personal life

 In 2018, Paul and MacNaughton were married.
+Paul and MacNaughton separated in 2023 after 15 years together.

 Caroline Paul's identical twin is Baywatch actress Alexandra Paul.
 Due to Alexandra's fame on Baywatch, Caroline Paul was often mistaken for her twin sister even when in full firefighter gear.
+This prompted her to write the short book Almost Her, which examines the peculiarities of fame and the science of twins.
 The two sisters were featured in a People magazine feature on twins, "Seeing Double," in 1998.
-Her younger brother Jonathan Paul is a militant animal rights activist; he was once a leader of the Animal Liberation Front, considered by the US government to be a domestic terrorism group.
-The ALF’s mission was to free animals from captivity, often from medical research labs and puppy mills.
-He was released in 2011 after serving a four-year sentence in federal prison for the 1997 arson of a slaughterhouse in Redmond, Oregon.

-Paul flies ultralights, paragliders and gyrocopters.
-An accomplished athlete, she trained at Lake Placid in the sport of luge, and became one of the first women to participate in the sport of skeleton, which at the time excluded females.
-She lobbied its governing body, the US Bobsled Association, to join the team but was denied because of her gender.

-Paul has a chapter giving advice in Tim Ferriss' book Tools of Titans.
+Her brother Jonathan Paul was a leader in the underground animal rights group Animal Liberation Front, which freed beagles from medical labs, minks from fur farms, and burned down a horse slaughterhouse.
+For his actions, he went to prison for four years.

+Paul is a pilot who flies gyrocopters in her spare time.

+Her cousin Jean Paul (cricketer) is a professional cricket player.